OCamlverse/ocamlverse.github.io/content/parallelism.md

 ### Distributed Computing

-Distribute computing is similar to process-based parallelism, except that the child processes may or may not be on remote (though generally not too remote) machines.
+Distributed computing is similar to process-based parallelism, except that the child processes may or may not be on remote (though generally not too remote) machines.
 Therefore, distributed computing libraries generally can perform parallelism on the same machine.